Stormwater Authority (SWA)

-Q: Does this mean the Township will take care of the drainage in my yard?
+Q. Does this mean the township will take care of the drainage in my yard?

 A: No, Upper Allen will take care of stormwater pipes within easements and rights-of-way.
 Property owners are responsible for mowing and general landscape care in easements, as well as other yard areas, including portions of the right-of-way that front on their property.

-Q: Will the Township provide credits to the Stormwater Fee for on-site stormwater controls or BMPs?
+Q. Will the township provide credits to the stormwater fee for on-site stormwater controls or BMPs?

 A: The Township will not be implementing a credit program in 2019.
-At this time, the Township will be looking into a credit program for Best Management Practices BMPs (I.e. raingardens, basins or swales - that control and treat stormwater runoff) in the future, possibly 2020.
+At this time, the Township will be looking into a credit program for Best Management Practices BMPs (I.e. rain gardens, basins or swales – that control and treat stormwater runoff) in the future, possibly 2020.
 Please check back for updates on this topic.

 An annual reduction in the stormwater management fee, also known as a credit, may be available to users to help property owners reduce their annual stormwater management fee and to offset the additional cost of maintaining their facilities, thus providing an incentive for implementing stormwater management practices.
 Below is some information on nearby credit programs in other municipalities:

-A: Yes, gravel and compacted stone is considered impervious because this material, used for roads and parking lots, is engineered and compacted to withstand heavy loads.
+A: Yes, gravel and compacted stone are considered impervious because this material, used for roads and parking lots, is engineered and compacted to withstand heavy loads.
 These compacted materials form a seal through which water will not readily infiltrate.

 A: Yes, the Upper Allen Stormwater Authority (SWA) has approved an appeals process.
 The appeal form and instructions are available on this web page, as well as the Applications page, and at the Township building.
 Property owners must prove either the square footage of impervious area listed for their property is incorrect or there was a mathematical error in the fee calculation.
 Please note: in no event shall any property be charged less than half (.50) of an ERU.

-Q: When are Stormwater Authority meetings held?
+Q. When are Stormwater Authority (SWA) meetings held?

 A: Meetings are held the third Wednesday every month at 6:00 P.M.

-Q: What is the lowest ERU calculation a property can be charged?
+Q. What is the lowest ERU calculation a property can be charged?

-Each property shall initially be charged a utility fee of half (.5) an ERU through a quarterly billing process.
+A: Each property shall initially be charged a utility fee of half (.5) an ERU through a quarterly billing process.
 All properties shall be billed on a quarterly basis based upon the additional number of square feet of measured Impervious Surface.
 Therefore, in no event shall any such property be charged less than half (.50) of an ERU.